QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Measurements**

 The "length" and "width" of the building are indicated as external dimensions.
 It is the length of the north-south facing facade and the width of the east-west facing facade (see figure above).
-The “floor height" is specified as the gross floor height.
+The "floor height" is specified as the gross floor height.
 The multiplication of "floor height" and "number of floors" results in the total height of the building.
 The parameter "depth outer zones" additionally defines the depth of the outer zones[^6] according to the figure above.
 [^6]: An outer zone with a depth of 0m results in a one-zone model

 ![definition geometry model](fig\231025_definition_geometry_model.PNG)